 After lunch, we decided to visit Ooty Lake and went on a pedal boat ride.
 It’s 140 rupees for 30 minutes.
 Since it is off-season, there is no much crowd and we truly enjoyed the ride.

-Some pictures below
+Some other pictures

 Row boat in Ooty lake